gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 detected by a type checker
 - Provide a natural language description for why a detected type error could lead to a runtime error
+- Give a clear suggestion for how to fix a detected type error

 ## Speaker Intro